sivasamyk/logtrail/README.md

   - default_time_range_in_days - Default time range in days to search when time is not specified using Seek button.
     Example: Value of 30 means logtrail will search only in logs from last 30 days, unless time is specified using Seek button.
     Value of 0 means logtrail will search in all available logs by default.
+  - display_timezone - Timezone to display the timestamp in Event Viewer. e.g. `America/Los_Angeles`.
+Default value of `local` will use the timezone of browser.
+The time specified in `Seek To` popup will always use browser timezone.
+  - display_timestamp_format - Format to display the timestamp in Event Viewer.
+For list of valid value refer [here](http://momentjs.com/docs/#/displaying/)
   - fields - Edit this parameter to map the event fields in ES to logtrail fields
 	  - timestamp - maps to @timestamp field inserted by logstash.
-This will be used for querying internally
+This will be used for querying internally.
+Logtrail recommends @timestamp to be stored in UTC in ES.
 	  - display_timestamp - the formatted timestamp displayed in the events view.
-Can be mapped to @timestamp
+By default mapped to @timestamp
 	  - hostname - hostname from where the events were received.
 Also used by hostname filter
 	  - program - program that generated this event.
 	  - message - actual event message.
 This field will be used by search.
- - Example:  If you event fields name are @timestamp, 	host, process, message the mapping should be
+ - Example:  If the event fields names are @timestamp, host, process, message the mapping should be
  ```
  "mapping" : {
         "timestamp" : "@timestamp",